ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/tasks/import-export-database.markdown

 {NOTE:Note}

-Since version 3.5, you can disable versioning bundle during import.
+- Since version 3.5, you can disable versioning bundle during import.
+- The message "No sufficient diskspace for import, consider using Raven.Smuggler.exe directly." might occur.

 {NOTE/}